How to Locate Element using UIAutomatorViewer?

-On my machine the default location of the Android folder is ‘C:\Users\lsharm\AppData\Local\Android\‘ which I followed in this tutorial.
+On my machine, the default location of the Android folder is ‘C:\Users\lsharm\AppData\Local\Android\‘ which I followed in this tutorial.

 4) In UIAutomatorViewer, click on Device screenshot (marked below second button).

-Note: Make sure the application is opened before clicking on Device Screenshot, means device screen should not be off and locked.
+Note: Make sure the application is opened before clicking on Device Screenshot, which means device screen should not be off and locked.

-5) You will notice that a device image is displayed on the left side of the UIAutomator window with the detailed information of the tree nodes in the right side and the properties information on the bottom right side.
+5) You will notice that a device image is displayed on the left side of the UIAutomator window with the detailed information of the tree nodes on the right side and the properties information on the bottom right side.

-Note: In the above image, class information is displayed, which can be used to identify the element using script.
+Note: In the above image, class information is displayed, which can be used to identify the element using the script.

-7) Click on the Main Menu button to display all of it’s properties.
+7) Click on the Main Menu button to display all of its properties.

 Note: In this resource-id is populated, which can be used to identify element.